 - Ask each other questions

 With an editorial calendar, you can easily track future projects, ones in progress, and completed work.
+It’s also a great resource for those who are visually oriented as it organizes information in a visually appealing and structured way.
+Editorial calendars are highly customizable.
 You can group tasks in different ways:– by collaborator, status, due date, etc. You can also color code your system and even play around with formatting to find a template that is most intuitive for you.
 But we’ll delve into that later!

 - Deadlines: Schedule due dates for drafts and/or publication.